How to treat your cat for ticks

 Your cat needs prompt attention if these parasites make an appearance

-More than 800 species of ticks have been identified worldwide, yet only a dozen or so are associated with transmitting a serious disease through their saliva.
+Hundreds of species of ticks have been identified worldwide, yet only a dozen or so are associated with transmitting a serious disease to cats.

-Long-haired cats and ones with dark coats are more vulnerable to tick disease as these pests can burrow into the fur and remain undiscovered until they are engorged with blood.
-It is easier to find a tick on a cat with shorter coats and lighter hair.
+Long-haired cats and those with dark coats are more vulnerable to tick disease since these pests can burrow into the fur and remain undiscovered until they are engorged with blood.
+It is easier to find a tick on cats with shorter coats and lighter hair.

-Starting at your cat's head, examine inside and outside his ears.
-Continue along your cat's body, checking for bumps around the collar and continuing to his rear, including under the tail and around the anus.
-Also check his underside.
+Starting at your cat’s head, examine the inside and outside of his ears.
+Continue along your cat’s body, checking for bumps around the collar and continuing to his rear, including under the tail, and around the anus.
+Also, check his underside.